abhaystd/abhaystd/README.md

-- 👋 Hi, I’m @abhaystd
+- 👋 Hi, I’m Abhay Yadav a final-year Computer Science and Engineering student.
+- 🪴 I have hands-on experience in web development, particularly with the MERN stack.
+- 👨‍💻  I am proficient in C and C++ and familiar with Python.
-- 👀 I’m interested in ...
+- 👀 I am interested in an opportunity that enables me to grow both professionally and personally.
-- 🌱 I’m currently learning dsa
+- 🌱 I’m currently learning DSA to enhance my problem-solving skills, enabling me to provide more optimal solutions.
-- 💞️ I’m looking to collaborate on x (twitter)
+- 🌱 I am currently learning the React.js documentation to enhance my skills and grow in frontend development.
 - 📫 How to reach me cotact me on gmail abhayya0701@gmail.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I love coding 😍
+- 🤖 I’d love to connect with you.
+Thank you!

 <!---
 abhaystd/abhaystd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.